maxwolf621/SpringNote/SpringWithDatabase/Redis.md

 - It's something similar to `JdbcTemplate` to connect with `MySql` Server.

 ##### Redis connectors

+Two features are supported
+1. Lettuce
+2. Jedis
+    > Both are the implementation of `RedisConnectionFactory`

 ![圖 1](../images/48ad96b9e05ef9e74407470776155856a51d9be18f826376b626a55c06d1afad.png)

-The easiest way to work with a `RedisConnectionFactory` is to configure the appropriate connector through the IoC container and inject it into the using class.
+The easiest way to work with a `RedisConnectionFactory` is to configure the appropriate connector through the IoC container (`@Configuration` , `＠bean`) and inject it (`@Autrowried`) into the using class.

-- Spring Redis provides an implementation for the Spring cache abstraction through the `org.springframework.data.redis.cache` package
+Spring Redis provides an implementation for the Spring cache abstraction through the `org.springframework.data.redis.cache` package
 ```java
 @Bean
 public RedisCacheManager cacheManager(RedisConnectionFactory connectionFactory) {